DrugLib.com — Drug Information Portal

 Summary

-To compare the effect of daily valacyclovir 1 gram orally twice daily versus acyclovir 400 mg orally twice daily on the frequency of genital HSV reactivation and on plasma and genital HIV-1 levels among HSV-2/HIV-1 co-infected individuals.
-The investigators hypothesize that both treatments will reduce genital HSV and systemic and genital HIV-1.
+To compare the effect of high-dose valacyclovir (1 gram orally twice daily) versus standard-dose acyclovir (400 mg orally twice daily) on the frequency of genital HSV reactivation and on plasma HIV-1 levels among HSV-2/HIV-1 co-infected individuals.
+The investigators hypothesize that high-dose valacyclovir will result in greater reduction in plasma HIV-1 and genital HSV reactivation.

 Clinical Details

-Official title: A Randomized, Open-label, Crossover Trial of the Effect of Dosing of Daily HSV-2 Suppressive Therapy on HSV Reactivation and Plasma and Genital HIV-1 Levels Among HIV-1/ HSV-2 Co-infected Persons
+Official title: A Randomized, Open-label, Crossover Trial of the Effect of Dosing of Daily HSV-2 Suppressive Therapy on HSV Reactivation and Plasma HIV-1 Levels Among HIV-1/ HSV-2 Co-infected Persons

 Secondary outcome:

 Detailed description: We propose to conduct a randomized, open-label, cross-over study of 38 individuals who are HIV-1 seropositive and HSV-2 seropositive.
 Both men and women will be recruited for the study.
 Participants must not be on antiretroviral therapy and must not be planning to initiate antiretroviral therapy during the anticipated study period.
 Participants will be randomized 1: 1 to receive acyclovir 400 mg twice daily or valacyclovir 1000 mg twice daily.
 After 12 weeks on the initial treatment, each participant will be crossed over to the alternative treatment arm for 12 weeks.
 The treatment periods will be separated by a 2-week washout period.
-During the first four weeks of each treatment period (i. e., Weeks 1-4 and Weeks 15-18), participants will provide self-collected genital swabs daily for HSV detection.
-Each week during the entire study period, participants will provide plasma and genital samples for HIV-1 detection.
+During the first four weeks of each treatment period (i. e. weeks 1-4 and weeks 15-18), participants will provide self-collected genital swabs daily for HSV DNA quantification.
+Each week during the entire study period plasma samples will be collected from participants for HIV-1 RNA quantification.
+Open-label acyclovir and valacyclovir will be used for this trial, as the primary outcome measures (genital HSV and plasma HIV-1) are unlikely to be influenced by knowledge of treatment assignment.
+However, laboratory staff performing plasma HIV-1 and genital HSV measurements will not be aware of treatment assignment.
+Optional Sub-Study A: Sub-study A will be offered to study participants.
+The purpose of sub-study A is to measure the effect of valacyclovir twice daily on plasma HIV-1 replication.

 Eligibility